 Welcome to Muhlenberg

 June Advising will take place during five days set aside in June for incoming first-year students and their families to get to know the Lehigh Valley, the Muhlenberg campus and faculty, and future classmates and friends.
-The dates for the Class of 2021 are June 6, 8, 9, 14, and 15.
+The dates for the Class of 2022 are June 5, 7, 11, 13, 14.

 Prepare for your June Advising visit

 - In early May, expect a letter from Bruce Anderson, Dean of Academic Life.
 Included with this letter will be a packet of information for both you and your parents.

 We believe that most of your questions will be answered by the materials in this packet.
 However, if you have any questions, please call Lori Flatto at 484-664-3130.

 - You will also receive information regarding health forms from the Health Center.
 If you do not receive the information by May 17, please call 484-664-3130.

 - Return the postcard by May 17 and read through the Welcome to Muhlenberg booklet.
 (Link will be added in late April)

 Complete the rsvp postcard on the front of the booklet that you received by mail and return it to the college by May 17 to ensure your appointment or call the office at 484-664-3130 to reschedule your day, if necessary.
 Highlight that day on your calendar and call the office as soon as possible should any conflicts arise.